sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 We generally try not to duplicate system libraries and complicated tools in core Homebrew but we do duplicate some commonly used tools.

 Special exceptions are OpenSSL and LibreSSL.
-Things that use either *should* be built using Homebrew’s shipped equivalent and our test bot's post-install `audit` will warn if it detects you haven't done this.
+Things that use either *should* be built using Homebrew’s shipped equivalent and our test bot’s post-install `audit` will warn if it detects you haven’t done this.

 Homebrew’s OpenSSL is
 [`keg_only`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#keg_only-class_method)